cipherproject/cipherproject.github.io/README.md

 # The CIPHER Platform

-**Cyberattack Impacts, Patient Harms & Emergency Response (CIPHER)** is an interactive platform for modelling clinical risks from healthcare cyberattacks.
+**Cyberattack Impacts, Patient Harms & Emergency Response (CIPHER)** is an open source project for modelling clinical risks from healthcare cyberattacks.

 Check out the demo version of the platform here: [https://cipherproject.github.io/](https://cipherproject.github.io/)